Spicy Garlic Everything Sauce

-When you’ve got a busy week, you need a simple sauce that goes on everything.
-Well, that’s firecracker garlic sauce…so long as you can take the heat.
+When you’ve got a busy week, you need a simple sauce that is easy to make and goes on everything.
+Well, look no further, that’s Spicy Garlic Everything Sauce…so long as you can take the heat.
 I’m really into spicy food and if you are, too, the raw garlic, the Sriracha and hot pepper flakes in here will make your day.

-This firecracker garlic sauce is very simple to make with household ingredients.
+The best part of the Spicy Garlic Everything Sauce is that it is quick and easy to make with household ingredients that you probably already have on-hand.
 It has a bold, spicy and potent flavor so I suggest drizzling it on top of tofu, veggies, rice or noodle dishes for a powerful punch of garlic and spice.
 Feel free to change up the ingredients slightly to fit your unique preferences on heat.
 I love spicy food and I find it just perfect.

 If you struggle like I do to figure out what to eat on a given night after work, you need simple ideas.
 I made this sauce specifically for tofu, veggies and rice.
 One bowl meals are perfect for dinner on a weeknight and also make wonderful leftovers for lunch the next day.
 This is my ‘meal planning’.
 I don’t spend hours on a Sunday but rather I plan ahead for the week, shop for that plan and make enough for lunch leftovers and that works for me!

-If you need specific ideas on how to incorporate this easy firecracker garlic sauce into your life, make sure to check out my new simple baked tofu recipe because it will also improve your dinner-quality-of-life.
+If you need specific ideas on how to incorporate this easy Spicy Garlic Everything Sauce into your life, make sure to check out my new simple baked tofu recipe because it will also improve your dinner quality-of-life.